 What Are the Baby Steps?

 Dave Ramsey's 7 Baby Steps will show you how to save for emergencies, pay off all your debt for good, and build wealth.
-It’s not a fairy tale or a nice story for someone else.
-This is a proven, practical way for you to change your life step by step.
+It’s not a fairy tale.
+It works every single time!

 Why the Baby Steps Work